 - Lab report is very important for the lab course.
-Each lab report is 100 points (including 20 points of pre-lab quiz (in class), 40 points of data sheet and calculations (typed/scan of handwritten work), 30 points of post-lab assignments and 10 points of experiment discussion/written report (typed)). - You should be prepared for class before you attend the lab class.
-To understand the purpose and the procedure of the experiment, you need to read the lab manual, textbook, take pre-lab notes, and study pre-lab assignment before the class.
+Each lab report is 100 points (including 20 points of pre-lab quiz (in class), 40 points of data sheet and calculations (hand written), 30 points of post-lab assignments (hand written) and 10 points of experiment discussion (typed)). - You should be prepared before you attend the lab course.
+To understand the purpose and the procedure of the experiment, you need to read the lab manual, text book, take pre-lab notes and study pre-lab assignment before the class.
 Weekly in-class close-book quizzes will be given at the beginning of each lab.
-The quiz will be given at the beginning of the class in the classroom.
+The quiz will be given at the beginning of the class in classroom.
+You need to be present in class to take the quiz.
 Questions may come directly from the pre-lab questions in your lab manual.
 On the days of midterm exam, you will have a regular quiz and a midterm exam.
 No make-up quiz will be arranged. - Write your result directly on the data sheet on the day of your experiment.
-Your data sheet and calculations needs to be checked and signed by your instructor before you leave the lab to earn the credit.
+Your data sheet and calculations needs to be checked and signed by your instructor before you leave the lab of the day to earn the credit.
 To earn the full credit (40 points) of the data sheet, your data and results need to be accurate with proper formulas, units and significant figure numbers.
 Calculation without showing your work receives no credit. - Answer all the assigned questions from post-lab questions section in your lab manual.
-Type or write your answers clearly. - Type your experiment discussion/written report double spaced in 12pt font using the template on Page 8.
+Write your answers clearly on the lab manual. - Type your experiment discussion double spaced in 12pt font using the template on Page 8.
 The following information should be included: (a) title; (b) your name and your partner's name; (c) date of the experiment; (d) the purpose of the lab; (e) the fundamental principle or theory behind the experiment; (f) the brief procedure(s) or methods to reach the goal of the experiment; (g) your experimental results and finding and discussion about the possible experimental error(s); (h) conclusion.
-Do NOT give detailed procedures in discussion. - Lab report packet should be scanned and submitted in a single PDF to Blackboard.
-Arrange the Lab Report in the order of experiment discussion sheet/written report, data sheets/calculations, and post-lab assignment.
-You must turn in your lab report packet before the beginning of the class to earn credit, unless otherwise instructed.
-If you are absent, no post-lab including data sheet, post-lab assignment and experiment discussion of the lab will be accepted and graded. - The lab report (pre-lab quiz and lab report packet) counts 50% of the lab grade.
-Late report packet will be accepted but you will receive a penalty by losing 10 points per late day per assignment.
+Do NOT give detailed procedures in discussion. - Post lab report packet should be submitted on the following week class day in a single packet.
+You must turn in your lab report packet before the beginning the class to earn the credit.
+Arrange the post-lab in the order of experiment discussion sheet, data sheets/calculation and post-lab assignment.
+If you are absent, no post-lab including data sheet, post-lab assignment and experiment discussion of the lab will be accepted and graded. - The lab report (pre-lab quiz and post-lab packet) counts 60% of the lab grade.
+Late report packet will be accepted but you will receive a penalty by losing 3 points per late day per assignment (9 points will be deducted if you turn in your post-lab packet one day late).
 Lab reports later than one week will not be accepted.